Adamy massacre

 The village of Adamy was burned to the ground during the Massacres of Poles in Volhynia and Eastern Galicia, and no longer exists.
 It was destroyed by the Ukrainian Insurgent Army aided by the Ukrainian peasants who set ablaze 200 Polish farms and murdered whomever they could find.
-Adamy used to be located in powiat Kamionka Strumiłowa (county) near Busk in the Tarnopol Voivodeship (woj. tarnopolskie) of the Second Polish Republic before the Nazi-Soviet invasion of Poland in 1939.
+Adamy was located in powiat Kamionka Strumiłowa (county) near Busk in the Tarnopol Voivodeship (woj. tarnopolskie) of the Second Polish Republic before the Nazi-Soviet invasion of Poland in 1939.

 The massacre

-According to the eye-witness account of Weronika Szeremeta-Furmaniewicz who lived in Adamy during the Massacres of Poles in Volhynia and testified at the 1969 trial, the village was attacked several times by the OUN-UPA death squads, although unsuccessfully, because the Polish self-defence unit in Adamy was well armed, including with a crate of grenades left behind by the Polish Army in 1939.
-The Ukrainian raids were so persistent that eventually, most inhabitants decided to escape west ahead of the Soviet advance, and in March and April 1944 boarded a train under a watchful eye of the German authorities.
+According to the eye-witness account of Weronika Szeremeta-Furmaniewicz who lived in Adamy during the Massacres of Poles in Volhynia and testified at the 1969 trial, the village was attacked several times by the OUN-UPA death squads, although unsuccessfully, because the Polish self-defence unit in Adamy was well armed.
+Their weapons included a crate of grenades left behind by the Polish Army in 1939.
+The Ukrainian raids were so persistent that eventually, most inhabitants decided to escape west ahead of the Soviet advance.
+In March and April 1944 boarded a train under a watchful eye of the German authorities.
 However, not all villagers left.
 Several families stayed behind including the family of Feliks Szeremeta.

 The final OUN-UPA attack on Adamy took place behind the Soviet-German front, when the Red Army was already stationing in the area.
 The Adamy village was destroyed by the SB unit of UPA.
 All 200 houses were set ablaze.
-Among the attackers led by Dmitry Kupiak (uk) nicknamed "Klei" (meaning "glue") was a local band of Ukrainian peasants including women whose singing could be heard from a distance.
+Among the attackers led by Dmitry Kupiak (uk) nicknamed "Klei" (or "Klej", meaning "glue") was a local band of Ukrainian peasants including women whose singing could be heard from a distance.
 The village, already depopulated, burned for a whole day until nighttime.
 The survivors, hidden in the woods, run to Busk and asked the Russians for help.
 On the second day, the Soviet NKVD sent three tanks to Adamy but encountered only the smouldering ashes and nothing else.
 Six bodies of murdered Poles were found, including Franciszka Szeremeta, Maria Święs, Teodor Łucek, Adam Brodziak, Jan Dąbrowski, Antoni Młot and Emilian Łukasiewicz.